Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - Events can be delivered to multiple listeners that can process the event data.
 - Events have data and meta data such as subject that can be used to determine processing.
 For example, the `PowerBI Trip Processor filters out events based on subject.

-As shown in the macro architecture section, the solution impelements several listeners for the trip:
+As shown in the macro architecture section, the solution implements several listeners for the trip:

 ![Event Grid Listeners](media/event-grid-listeners.png)